 To make buyer insight-driven decisions effective, it has to be a team sport.
 Getting your team focused on not only understanding buyer insights but also engaging in thinking about how to map back to what has been discovered.
 Creating a healthy discussion on the implications of recently unlocked buyer insights.

 Mapping is helpful for this.
 I offer a mapping model, Buyer Insight Map™, designed to help you and your team focus in on the right insights.
-You can lean more about the map through this article, 6 Zones of Buyer Insights to Help You Target the Right B2B Buyer, as well as get a reference copy of the map without registration required.
+You can learn more about the map through this article, 6 Zones of Buyer Insights to Help You Target the Right B2B Buyer, as well as get a reference copy of the map without registration required.

 Changing the way you make decisions and integrating buyer insights into the mix is a transition.
 However, it is an essential path one must take to gain the lead in a tough competitive world.